Behavior Guidelines and Interventions

 Court-ordered reports need to be requested 4 days prior to court date or appointment with probation or courts.
 Parents requesting court-ordered reports need to call or email their son/daughter’s teachers (page 5) one week prior to court date.
 For attendance history, contact Attendance on extension 4426, and to request a transcript contact our Guidance Specialist, on extension 4431.

 Deliveries to students

 In an effort to minimize classroom interruptions, all deliveries of gifts, flowers, and balloons will be held at the front desk until the end of the school day.
 All deliveries of lunch must arrive at school in time for the student to pick up food during our scheduled lunch break.
-Food delivered after the lunch break will remain in the office until the end of the school day.
+Food delivered before the lunch break will stay in the office until lunch, and food delivered after the lunch break will remain in the office until the end of the school day.

 Review the Dress Code and dress appropriately for the school environment.
 Students who do not comply with the dress code will need to have appropriate attire brought to school by a parent or wear a VvHS loaner t-shirt.
 Habitual offenders will meet with the Principal and disciplinary action will be taken.

 Students must have a written hall pass from the teacher to go up to the office.